 A Muslim can offer voluntary units should he or she wish in the form of nafil prayers.

-Any form of prayer in Islam is carried out in position towards Mecca, where the Holy Ka’aba resides.
+Again, any form of prayer in Islam is carried out whilst facing towards Mecca, where the Holy Ka’aba resides.
 This position can be ascertained using a compass.

 The principle of salah is to ensure Muslims maintain their faith and devotion to Allah SWT, to increase taqwa (closeness to Allah SWT) and to remain conscious of the importance of faith and submission to their Creator.